Anthares101/my-cybersecurity-notes/README_EN.md

 		   [*] Exploit running as background job.
 		   ```
+	- [**PowerUp**](https://github.com/PowerShellMafia/PowerSploit/blob/master/Privesc/PowerUp.ps1): Poweshell module for privilege escalation, import it to Meterpreter using the Powershell module
+	- If you are not able to use the `getsystem` Meterpreter command to escalate maybe you need to bypass UAC.
+You can search for possible bypasses in Metasploit using the `post/multi/recon/local_exploit_suggester` module or use [UACME](https://github.com/hfiref0x/UACME)
 - [**Armitage**](https://github.com/rsmudge/armitage)**:** GUI para metasploit
 - [**Hydra**](https://github.com/vanhauser-thc/thc-hydra)**:** Search for passwords by brute force through a protocol or web
 - [**SessionGopher**](https://github.com/Arvanaghi/SessionGopher)**:** SessionGopher is a PowerShell tool that finds and decrypts saved session information for remote access tools